saleor/saleor-docs/docs/getting-started/installation-macos.md

 > **Warning**
 >
 > This command creates database extensions.
-If instead you get an error related to the `CREATE EXTENSION` command, please return to the instructions in the PostgreSQL user creation step.
+If you get an error related to the `CREATE EXTENSION` command, please return to the instructions in the PostgreSQL user creation step.

 ### 8. Install front-end dependencies